 Entry without a degree, diploma, certificate or related qualification is possible via a secretarial, support or assistant role, or after gaining administrative experience at a similar level in another field.

 A pre-entry postgraduate qualification, such as arts or cultural administration or management, is not essential but might be useful.
-However, it may be difficult to gain financial support for one of these courses and so you could consider undertaking a part-time course over two years, so that you can work at the same time.
+However, it may be difficult to gain financial support for one of these courses.
+You might consider undertaking a part-time course over two years, so that you can work at the same time.

-Occasionally, graduates are able to secure funds from Research Councils UK .
-Some courses integrate placements in arts organisations and enable students to build their contacts and relevant experience, while the more competitive courses usually require candidates to have experience already.
+Occasionally, graduates are able to secure Research Council funding.
+Some courses integrate placements in arts organisations and enable students to build their contacts and relevant experience, while the more competitive courses usually require candidates to come equipped with prior experience.